MadScientist67/Qbit_PIA_PortMinder/README.md

 You'll need to have the Qbit WebUI enabled for this to work.

-V2.0 has the ability to be converted to an .exe file to run locally at startup fro the systray.
+V2.0 has the ability to be converted to an .exe file to run locally at startup from the systray.